 From Left to Right, Roger Berth, Ralph Schimdt and Joe Valind Past and present proprietors of Auto Safety Center in West Bend, WI

-The doors of Schmidt's Safety Center opened September 1965 at 444 N. Main St West Bend Wisconsin.
-The location had been a gas and service station since the 1930's and seen several businesses come and go before Ralph took over.
+Ralph Schmidt opened the original shop, Schmidt's Safety Center, in September 1965 at 444 N. Main St., West Bend, Wisconsin.
+The location had been a gas and service station since the 1930s and had seen several businesses come and go before Ralph took over.

 Roger Berth (Proprietor 1984-2005)